25 May

 To watch this video on YouTube (and to see other Former Lawyer videos), click here!

-And it's so normalized in the legal profession, that people almost think that it doesn't mean anything.
-You know, I know for me, when I was working at a law firm, I definitely would cry somewhat regularly.
-And I didn't really realize that, you know, maybe that should indicate something to me.
-In fact, if anything, I sort of thought, you know, “oh, there's something wrong with me because I’m not liking this enough that I'm crying.”
-This is sort of touching on what we talked about last week
+It's so normalized in the legal profession that people almost think that it doesn't mean anything.
+I know for me when I was working at a law firm, I definitely would cry somewhat regularly.
+I didn't really realize that maybe that shouldn't indicate something to me.

 You have so many options and you're allowed to want a job that doesn't make you cry.
-You're allowed to decide that your job is the problem, that you are not the problem.
+You are allowed to decide that your job is the problem, that you are not the problem.
 You are not the problem because your job causes you to cry.
 Your job is the problem because what kind of job is that?

-Anyway, I see a lot of lawyers (and I've been there myself) who don't take these really obvious signs—from their body, from their nervous system, from their experience—that's telling them “this is not right for me,” because they think it doesn't matter.
-And it does matter.
-Your feelings matter, the way your environment makes you feel matters, and you should not be crying because of your job.
+Anyway, I see a lot of lawyers, and I've been there myself, who don't take these really obvious signs from their body, from their nervous system, from their experience that's telling them “This is not right for me” because they think it doesn't matter, and it does matter.

+Your feelings matter.
+The way your environment makes you feel matters and you should not be crying because of your job.
 That's all for me for this week.
 I will talk to you next week.

-Thanks so much for listening today.
-I absolutely love getting to share these stories with you.
-If you haven't yet, subscribe to the show, and come on over to formerlawyer.com to get even more support and resources in your journey out of the law.
-Until next time, have a great week!
+Thanks so much for listening.
+I absolutely love getting to share this podcast with you.
+If you haven't yet, I invite you to download my free guide: First Steps to Leaving the Law at formerlawyer.com/first.
+Until next time, have a great week.